chrisbward/templstrap.io/README.md

 PROJECT IS NOT FINISHED, DO NOT USE FOR PRODUCTION

-Code in the repo is liable to change before next Friday, some components are incomplete and will need testing
+Code in the repo is liable to change, some components are incomplete and will need further testing

 components to finish;
 - collapse